boveus/hyrax-wiki/Hyrax-Development-Guide.md

 ## Rails

-To test-drive your new Sufia application, spin up the web server that Rails provides:
+To test-drive your new Hyrax application, spin up the web server that Rails provides:

 ```
 rails server